yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps_03.md

     ![](media/docker-composer-registry.png)

-1. The final file should be similar like the below:
+1. The final file should be similar to the one below:

     ![Docker Compose Task definition in the AzureDevOps pipeline.](media/final1.png "Docker Compose Task")